jsotiro/docker-multiscan/README.md

 *dmscan* run the scans for all register scanners and  then consolidates the results and generates an excel spreadsheet report to help you better understand the results.
 The spreadsheet contains:

 - **Summary tables and charts** by scanner and severity with scanning times, and unique vulnerabilities and CVEs.
 For non-CVE vulnerabilities, dmscan will do an internet look up to find the referenced CVEs which uses to consolidate results.
-If non-cve is found the original identifier (eg NWG-XYZ) is kept.
+If no matching cve is found the original identifier (eg NWG-XYZ) is kept.

 ![summary dashboard](images/dashboard-s.png)